hkociemba/RubiksCube-OptimalSolver/README.md

 less than 15 minutes!

 ## Conclusion
-Using pypy3 the majority of Rubik's cube can be solved within a reasonable time (minutes, hours) using only the pruning table of phase 1 of the two-phase algorithm.
+Using pypy3 the majority of Rubik's cube can be solved within a reasonable time (minutes, hours) essentially using only the pruning table of phase 1 of the two-phase algorithm.

 ## Usage
 Put the *.py files into your path and do an "import test" from the Python Console.
-This generates necessary tables, a Random Cube and shows information about the solving process.
+This generates necessary tables (within minutes with pypy3) and a random cube and solves this cube showing information about the solving process.

 ## Todo
-Implement a 24 times larger pruning table which takes into account also the 24 permutations of the 4 edges used for the "slice coordinate"
+Implement a 24 times larger pruning table which takes into account also the 24 permutations of the 4 edges used for the "slice coordinate" of the two-phase algorithm.